fleetdm/fleet/handbook/people/README.md

  * ***help-***: for asking for help on specific topics.
  * ***at*** or ***fleet-at***: for customer channels.

+### Slack communications and best practices

+In consideration of our team, Fleet avoids using global tags in channels (i.e. @here, @channel, etc).
+      1. What about polls?
+Good question, Fleeties are asked to post their poll in the channel and @mention the teammates they would like to hear from.
+      2. Why does this matter?
+Great question!
+The Fleet [culture](https://fleetdm.com/handbook/company#culture) is pretty simple: think of others, and remember the company [Values](https://fleetdm.com/handbook/company#values).

 ## Performance feedback
 At Fleet, performance feedback is a continuous process.
 We give feedback (particularly negative) as soon as possible.
 Most feedback will happen during 1:1 meetings, if not sooner.